 The SCoRE standards will implement specific changes in areas such as triparty collateral management, corporate actions and billing as well as the introduction of the new ISO 20022 messaging standard based on new data structures.
-For corporate actions processing and triparty collateral management, Clearstream Banking will continue to support ISO 15022 message standards for its customers, while developing ISO 20022 concurrently, in order to comply with SCoRE.
+For corporate actions processing and triparty collateral management, Clearstream Banking will continue to support ISO 15022 message standards for its clients, while developing ISO 20022 concurrently, in order to comply with SCoRE.

-Clearstream Banking expects to comply with the SCoRE standards wherever possible and facilitate the migration to ECMS by the targeted launch date, while making every effort to minimise the impact on customers during these changes.
+Clearstream Banking expects to comply with the SCoRE standards wherever possible and facilitate the migration to ECMS by the targeted launch date, while making every effort to minimise the impact on clients during these changes.

 Detailed information on the upcoming changes is included within the Functional Specifications document “Implementation of SCoRE Standards and readiness for ECMS - Functional specifications”.

-Customer information sessions
+Client information sessions

 ECMS/SCoRE impacts and Xemac decommissioning impacts